ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 1. Under **Recommended services** on the virtual data center details page, click **Veeam Cloud Connect**.
 The Veeam Cloud Connect self-service portal login is displayed.
 2. Log in to the Veeam Cloud Connect portal.

-You must add a prefix to your **User** credentials with your organization name.
+You must add your organization name as a prefix to your **User** credential to login to the Veeam Cloud Connect self-service portal.
 You can locate your organization name under the self-service portal access information under **Veeam Cloud Connect Replication**.
-For example, `8823e1828b208ef9380b3\admin`
+For example, `8823e1828b208ef9380b3\admin`.
 {:important}

-For more information about using Veeam Cloud Connect, see the [Veeam Cloud Connect User Guide](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_user_guide.html?ver=95u4){:external}.
+For more information about using Veeam Cloud Connect, see the [Veeam Cloud Connect User Guide](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_user_guide.html?ver=100){:external}.

 ## Deleting Veeam backups
 {: #shared_veeam-delete}

 Restore points are automatically removed from the Veeam self-service portal when you delete a virtual data center instance.
 For more information, see [Deleting virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_deletinginstance).

-If you remove all vCloud Director virtual data centers in your account, backup operations are stopped.
-All previous backups and restore points that are associated with the virtual data center are deleted and cannot be recovered.
-This is true even if you still have virtual data centers in your account.
+If you remove a vCloud Director virtual data center from your account, all backups and restore points that are associated with the virtual data center are deleted and cannot be recovered.
+If you remove all vCloud Director virtual data centers in your account, all backup operations are stopped.
 {:important}

 ## Related links